Expert-guided Clinical Text Augmentation via Query-Based Model Collaboration: Discussion

-Importantly, effectiveness depends on calibration.
-When weak experts under-detect, medical facts change; when they over-detect, augmentation variation is limited.
+Effectiveness depends on calibration: under-detection of weak expert alters medical facts, while over-detection limits variation.
 In practice, the most reliable gains occur when the weak expert achieves high recall on safety-critical entities while preserving flexibility elsewhere.
 Under this balance, we see consistent improvements in augmented data quality and downstream tasks across backbones (\Cref{tab:pr_hr,tab:qwen}).